 Jump to:Page Content

-Intended as a continuation of API-201, this course equips students with an understanding of common tools of empirical analysis in policy applications.
+Intended as a continuation of API-201, this course equips students with an understanding of common tools of empirical analysis in policy applications, with a particular emphasis on causal inference.
 Much of the learning will take place through hands-on analysis of data sets.
-The course will cover regression analysis, including multiple regression, dummy variables, and binary dependent variables; as well as program evaluation, including selection effects; the advantages and disadvantages of experimental, quasi-experimental, and observational data; and instrumental variable techniques.
+The course will cover regression analysis, including multiple regression, dummy variables, and binary dependent variables; as well as program evaluation, including experimental, quasi-experimental, and observational techniques.
 The final part of the course includes an integrative exercise in which students will have the opportunity to assess empirical analysis in an open-ended and professionally realistic project.

-Part of a five course integrated cohort tailored to the needs of MPP students interested in the International and Global Affairs (IGA) policy area of concentration.
-Students who enroll in API-202I must also enroll in API-102I, DPI-101I, DPI-201I, and IGA-100 during the spring 2015 semester.
-Participation in this experimental integrated cohort is required for prospective IGA concentrators.
+Part of a four course integrated cohort tailored to the needs of MPP students interested in the International and Global Affairs (IGA) policy area of concentration.
+Students who enroll in API-202I must also enroll in API-102I, DPI-101I, and IGA-100 during the spring semester.
+Participation in this experimental integrated cohort is required for prospective IGA concentrators